BillJr99/Ursinus-CS274/_pages/Labs/lab-adderdesign.md

 You may need to zoom in and out of the gtk window to see the whole waveform.

-#### Creating Complex Circuits Using Structural Circuit Definitions
+#### Creating Complex Circuits Using Structural Circuit Definitions: a Half Adder

 An important feature of VHDL is that it allows you to import other components and wire them directly, rather than having to define everything behavrioally through potentially complex boolean logic formulas.